Degeneracy between even- and odd-parity superconductivity in the quasi-1D Hubbard model and implications for Sr2RuO4: Discussion

 In Section IV, we assumed that this mechanism is at play on the quasi-1D orbitals of \SRO{}, and we analyzed the consequences for experiments.
 A state of the type $\Delta_e + i \Delta_o$ has several desirable features.
 It explains the presence of nodes~\cite{NishiZakiEA00,PhysRevLett.85.4775,LupienEA01,HassingerEA17,Sharma5222} in a time-reversal symmetry breaking state, and it predicts a parametrically small specific heat jump \cite{2019arXiv190607597L}.
 It also reconciles the breaking of time-reversal symmetry~\cite{LukeEA98, XiaEA06} with the absence of edge currents~\cite{PhysRevB.81.214501}.
 Further, the presence of an odd-parity, pseudo-spin triplet component would help explain a number of measurements which have been interpreted as such\cite{Nelson1151,Kidwingira1267,Jang186,PhysRevB.100.024516}.

 Whereas our solution of the single orbital Hubbard model is exact, its application to \SRO{} was purely empirical, since we do not have a microscopic justification for neglecting inter-orbital effects.
 These effects have been studied extensively in the literature\cite{Damascelli08,Raghu2EA10,Wang_2013,HuoEA13,DamascelliEA14,ScaffidiEA14,PhysRevB.101.064507,PhysRevResearch.1.033108}, and can often impact crucially the predictions of theoretical models.
 Our ambition with this work was much smaller: we wanted to find a toy model which exhibits a second transition to a TRS breaking state with a parametrically small specific heat jump, which we have found.
 A more realistic calculation which includes multiple orbitals and spin-orbit coupling would be necessary to go beyond this proof of principle.
 The main effect which could create substantial splitting between even and odd-parity SC orders is inter-orbital interaction, as already observed in Ref.\cite{Raghu2EA10}.
-A thorough study of the fate of this degeneracy as a function of $J/U$ is therefore warranted.
+A thorough study of the fate of this degeneracy as a function of $J/U$ is therefore warranted (where $J$ is the Hund's coupling and $U$ is the intra-orbital Hubbard interaction).

+Besides, the quasi-1D regime of the square lattice Hubbard model is relevant to a variety of materials, including Bechgaard salts~\cite{bourbonnais2008physics,PhysRevB.80.214531,WeejeeEA14} and Li$_{0.9}$Mo$_6$O$_{17}$~\cite{WeejeeEA15}.
+This model can be generalized to the case of longer range interaction and finite $U/t$, which leads to a variety of interesting superconducting phases, including odd-frequency superconductivity and Fulde-Ferrell-Larkin-Ovchinnikov phases \cite{PhysRevB.83.140509,PhysRevLett.102.016403,PhysRevB.70.060502,PhysRevB.79.174507}.
+Moving beyond the quasi-1D regime, an accidental degeneracy between even and odd-parity superconductivity is an interesting possibility to consider \footnote{This possibility was actually first mentioned by Leggett in 1975 \cite{RevModPhys.47.331}, but no microscopic model exhibiting this behavior was known at the time.
+We thank Catherine Kallin for bringing this point to our attention.}, in the context of \SRO{} and of other systems.
+In fact, the proximity to a quantum critical point was shown to provide another mechanism for a nearly degenerate pairing in even and odd channels \cite{PhysRevLett.114.097001,PhysRevLett.115.207002,PhysRevLett.117.217003,PhysRevB.92.125108,PhysRevB.93.134512,PhysRevLett.118.227001,PhysRevB.99.144507}.